-I’ve been lazy with kneading the last few times I made bread and only using no-knead recipes, can make homemade bread without having to touch the sticky dough with your hands, not bad, huh?!
+I’ve been lazy with kneading the last few times I made bread and only using no-knead recipes.
+Making homemade bread without having to touch the sticky dough with your hands, not bad hey?!
 Although the texture is only just alright, you just can’t resist how easy it is!

 In the mood to make some “real bread” today, so making these golden breakfast rolls in the morning.
 When the rolls come out of the oven, tap them on the bottom to see if they sound hollow.
 If yes, then they’re done.
-Crusty on the outside and soft bread on the inside!, much better than any no-knead bread I’ve made before!
+Crusty on the outside and soft bread on the inside!
+This really is much better than any no-knead bread I’ve made before!

 500g plain flour

 1 sachet fast action dried yeast

 ½ tablespoon honey

 75ml water + 2 tablespoons

 3 teaspoons cornflour